command-tab/awesome-n64-development/README.md

 * [FlappyBird-N64](https://github.com/meeq/FlappyBird-N64) - A demake of _Flappy Bird_ for Nintendo 64, using libdragon
 * [n64triangle](https://github.com/sp1187/n64triangle) - Nintendo 64 RDP triangle demo, using libdragon
 * [64doom](https://github.com/jnmartin84/64doom) - A source port of the original DOOM to Nintendo 64
-* [cmake-demo-rom](https://github.com/N64-tools/cmake-demo-rom) - Demonstrates building toolchains and a ROM using CMake
+* [cmake-demo-rom](https://github.com/N64-tools/cmake-demo-rom) - Demonstrates building toolchains and a ROM using CMake and libdragon

 ### Rust